KangaRoo1372/webliero/converter/readme.md

 - for shotType: 0,1,2,3 = set "repeat": 1;
 - for shotType: 4 = set "repeat": 1000 for wObject 28;
 - for shotType: 4 = set "repeat": 8 for any other wObjects;
-- do not set negative values for any properties (except for gravity);
+- do not set negative values for any properties (except for gravity and blowAway in sObjects);
 - do not exceed the maximum limit values for int parameters (255, 32767 or 0.49);
 - do not modify "textures" array in any way;
 - use original spritesheet (or at least do not add more sprites to the spritesheet or make sprites bigger than their fixed size);